Chr15w1986/Motor-Werks/README.md

 - Code institute for the amazing Tutors on the course, Scott, Ger and Sean!
-- My excellent Mentor Ben Kavanagh, [BAK2K3](https://github.com/BAK2K3) for his patience, excellent advice on my code, pushing me back on track when I threatened to 'throw in the towel', taking time out of his own day and duties to answer ALL of my questions with absolute perfection, and just generally being a Python genius!
+- My excellent Mentor Ben Kavanagh, [BAK2K3](https://github.com/BAK2K3) for his patience, excellent advice on my code, pushing me back on track when I felt like 'throwing in the towel', taking time out of his own day and duties to answer ALL of my questions with absolute perfection, and just generally being a Python genius!
 I cannot thank you enough!
 "One last push!!"
 - Matt Bodden [MattBCoding](https://github.com/MattBCoding), Yet again for being an absolute genius at pointing out the obvious.
 Thanks Matt!
 - My family for their support, patience and testing
-- My wonderful Wife for being my personal spell checker/grammar police and for listening to me when I needed to blow off steam!
+- My wonderful wife for being my personal spell checker/grammar police and for listening to me when I needed to blow off steam!
 - Everybody on Slack for tips, advice, quick fixes and support